 Military support for Ukraine

-Ukraine must be able to defend itself against Russian aggression.
+Ukraine must be able to defend itself against Russia’s war of aggression.
 Germany is therefore supporting Ukraine by supplying arms and equipment from its Bundeswehr stockpiles, as well as from defence industry deliveries that are paid for with funds from the German Government’s budget.
 When providing assistance, the German Government tailors its aid to the needs of Ukraine and continuously explores where it can step up its assistance, e.g. with regard to air defence.

 For a current overview of military support click here.